thetaprimeio/WikiCrawler/README.md

 ### Conclusions
 1. Relevance of topic suggestions can be improved by considering additional metrics
 2. Improvement in run time and category search space can be achieved by hosting on a cloud server
-3. Additional product features such as a automated emails containing summary documents can be added to improve user experience
+3. Additional product features such as automated emails containing summary documents can be added to improve user experience

 ### How to run the code
 To use WikiCrawler, simply run server.py and provide a topic of interest when prompted.
 Ensure that you have the following libraries installed: